 3. Don’t forget to invite the birds!

 Getting ready to count a bunch of birds only to find your backyard barren and without a single feathered friend can be a huge let down especially for our youngest homeschoolers.
-Fortunately, there are plenty of easy and fun ways you can work together to coax birds to your backyard before the Great Backyard Bird Count begins on Friday, February 17th.
+Fortunately, there are plenty of easy and fun ways you can work together to coax birds to your backyard before the Great Backyard Bird Count begins.

 If you are counting in your very own backyard try to plan a week or so ahead of time to give the birds some food and water.
 Birds may discover a new food or water source within seconds or minutes, but several days to a week or longer is certainly more common.